| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 The observed layers can be referenced either by name or by number (i.e.,

-order in which they were passed to Layer
+order in which they were passed to Layer).
+When referencing by

 number, enclose the number in quotation marks (e.g., "1") or